cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-10-05-thunder-tiger-raptor.md

 pros and cons before saying one IS better than the other.
 I personally fly
 both….micro indoor electric helicopter up to .60 sized glow!

-Electric –
+Electric (note was writtten in 2004! today electric helicopter are better)

 Quiet, clean, charge a battery and go.
 IF you use the correct motor, pinion
-gear, cells, etc (All this info easily found in the heli manual or on
-ezonemag.com….or via me an email =0), you will NEVER have a motor problem or
+gear, cells, etc. you will NEVER have a motor problem or
 adjustments to make.
 The electric motor will always be there, working just as
 good as before with no adjusting required.
 Brushless motors are even better!
 For a beginner, the right electric heli is an EXCELLENT tool.
 With the right